dannagle/PacketSender/README.md

 * IPv4 Mode or IPv6 Mode in the servers.
 This is identical to the toggle switch.
 * The traffic log and packet table is divided by a draggable splitter.
 This splitter can also be collapsed on either side.
-* Copy to the clipboard the raw packet data (instead of a translation -- my personal preference)
+* Copy to the clipboard the raw packet data (default).
+If your data has a large amount of non-ASCII characters, you may prefer a translated version.
 * Resending can be auto-cancelled after X number of packets.
 Set to 0 to resend forever.
 * Traffic log can be set to roll at 100 entries.
 * Import/Export of packets is available via menus.
 * Attempt receive before send (some servers expect this behavior).
 * 500 ms delay before sending data (some servers are slow).
 * Enable keyboard shortcut for ASCII --> EBCDIC translation.
+* Resolve DNS during input.
+The default is to resolve DNS just before sending.
+* Ignore SSL errors.
+Packet Sender will note the error and continue with encryption.
+Otherwise, Packet Sender abandons the connection.

 ## Documentation (Command Line)